sjhamil/MySite/_pages/CV.md

 ### Presentations

+**Jan 2020:** “Make it Personal: Effective Strategies for Communicating Your Science,” invited speaker, UCLA and UC-Irvine, CA.<br>
 **Jan 2019:** “Recent Results in the z<10<sup>−10</sup> Universe from the Dark Energy Survey,” invited speaker, 233rd meeting of the AAS, Seattle, WA.<br>
 **Mar 2018:** “Trans-Neptunian Solar System Science with the Dark Energy Survey,” The